ernestchu/java-compiler-front-end/README.md

 ```

 - **Level 0:** Print the errors and warnings only.
 - **Level 1:** Print the original source code and errors/warnings in the context.
+- **Level 2:** Print the original source code and errors/warnings in the context.
 This also prints the symbol table.
-- **Level 2:** Print the entire parsing process.
+- **Level 3:** In addition to above, this also prints the entire parsing process.
 This sets `yydebug=1` in the Yacc source file and generate `y.output`, which contains all of the states and rules.

 ## Test